OpenChargingCloud/ChargyDesktopApp/documentation/DEBUGGING.md

+# Debugging the Chargy Transparency Software

+## Debugging with Visual Studio Code

+Chargy comes with two configuration files for Visual Studio Code which can be found in its .vscode folder

+### launch.json

+Provides multiple debugging profiles and targets to simplify debugging of the Electron main and render process.

+### tasks.json

+Defines the steps necessary to compile the TypeScript and SASS components of Chargy before launching the application.

-# Looking into the app.asar file
+## Looking into the app.asar file
 ```
 npm install -g asar
 ```